livegnik/2way-design/2WAY High-Level Design.md

 ## 1.3 Plugins

-Within the 2WAY system, Flask plugins are utilized on the frontend to facilitate communication with the Message Manager on the backend.
+Within the 2WAY system, Flask plugins are utilized on the frontend to facilitate communication with the Object Manager on the backend.
 These plugins serve as intermediary components that enable seamless interaction between the user interface and the backend services, allowing for efficient retrieval and display of data within the frontend application.

 The Flask plugins encapsulate various functionalities and features designed to enhance the user experience and streamline interactions with the backend systems.
 These plugins are integrated into the frontend application built on the Flask framework, providing a modular and extensible architecture for managing data and user interactions.

-At their core, Flask plugins leverage the Flask ecosystem's capabilities to establish connections with the backend's Message Manager, which serves as the central hub for handling all data operations within the system.
+At their core, Flask plugins leverage the Flask ecosystem's capabilities to establish connections with the backend's Object Manager, which serves as the central hub for handling all data operations within the system.
 Through these connections, the frontend can send requests and receive responses from the backend, enabling real-time updates and synchronization of data between the user interface and the underlying server infrastructure.

-The Message Manager on the backend is responsible for processing incoming requests from the frontend, executing the necessary operations to retrieve, manipulate, or query data stored within the Server Graph, and returning the results to the frontend for display.
+The Object Manager on the backend is responsible for processing incoming requests from the frontend, executing the necessary operations to retrieve, manipulate, or query data stored within the Server Graph, and returning the results to the frontend for display.
 This includes tasks such as retrieving user attributes, updating graph structures, querying for relevant information, and managing access control and permissions.

-By leveraging Flask plugins, the frontend application can seamlessly interact with the Message Manager and access the full range of functionalities offered by the backend services.
+By leveraging Flask plugins, the frontend application can seamlessly interact with the Object Manager and access the full range of functionalities offered by the backend services.
 This enables users to perform various actions within the application, such as creating new objects, updating existing data, querying for information, and collaborating with other users, all while maintaining a responsive and intuitive user experience.

 Overall, Flask plugins play a crucial role in bridging the gap between the frontend and backend components of the 2WAY system, enabling efficient communication and data exchange between the user interface and the underlying server infrastructure.
 Through their integration into the Flask framework, these plugins empower developers to build rich, interactive applications that leverage the full capabilities of the 2WAY platform while providing a seamless and intuitive user experience.